 Don't book your flight until OIE informs you whether or not the program will run!

 If a flight is required to submit your visa application, then you must purchase your flight before the date of your visa appointment.
-Please note: As of April 13, 2021, the Italian Consulate in New York is not requiring that a flight be purchased at the time of the visa appointment.

 Western Europe Semester students cannot book flights until their rotations are assigned.

 When thinking about independent travel before, after or during the Western Europe Semester program, there are important travel regulations we would like to bring to your attention.
 U.S. citizens may only spend 89 or fewer days in the Schengen territory within a 180-day period.
 Your rotation assignment email will include the dates of your specific rotation, and the number of additional days you may be in the Schengen territory.
 Please note that Italy and France are in the Schengen territory and Ireland is not in the Schengen territory.
 It is your responsibility to closely monitor the days that you spend in the Schengen territory – a useful tool to help with this is the European Commission’s Schengen calculator.
 Please keep in mind that it is often challenging to secure a visa stamp when traveling within Europe, therefore you should retain proof of all plane tickets and hotel reservations as proof of the days that you are outside of the Schengen territory.
 Any partial day that you spend in the Schengen territory, even on a layover in an airport, is counted as a full day towards your 89- day limit.
 You should also review the United States and Schengen Borders Agreement available from the U.S. Department of State.

 Travel for non-U.S. citizens in the Schengen territory and Ireland is dependent upon your country of citizenship.
 Please contact s[email protected] as soon as you confirm for the program to discuss your next steps.